021 – Houkousei – Theorising the Temporal Aspect of Ikigai or Life Worth Living

 In his study, Shintaro found that when students formed explicit associations between the past, present, and future, they gained a strong feeling of ikigai.

-According to him, there are two important associations related to houkousei and ikigai:
+He identifies two important associations related to houkousei and ikigai:

 1. Cognitive association - all about the mind; mentally and psychologically, people connect their past experiences to their current life, and what they are valuing in the present moment to their future goals.